 5. Never Use JS Bundling

-Many elements on web page was a problem a few years back, but all decent M2 web hosts should now run SSL and HTTP2.
+Many elements on the web page were a problem a few years back, but all decent M2 web hosts should now run SSL and HTTP2.

-You can double check JS bundling is off by going to backend menu Stores > Configuration > Advanced > Developer:
+You can double-check JS bundling is off by going to the backend menu Stores > Configuration > Advanced > Developer:

 6. Enable CSS/JS Minification

 This is another special Magento 2 feature that was absent in Magento 1.
-You now can minify JS/CSS files with no need for 3rd-party extension.
+You can now minify JS/CSS files with no need for a 3rd-party extension.